Need to know how to reset your WordPress site?

 One thing you can accomplish in WP-CLI is resetting your WordPress site without the manual process we just described.
 The line to enter is: wp db reset, which prompts a reset.
 You will still need to clean up your themes and plugins with this method, but it is a good time saver if you have access to this tool.

-3. Reset Your WordPress Site Using a Plugin
+3. How to Reset Your WordPress Site Using a Plugin

 Resetting WordPress doesn’t have to be harder than simply clicking a button.
 Obviously, you will need a plugin for that.
 Recently, one of the most popular solutions came in the form of WP Reset – a free plugin specifically designed for the job.